Joseph C. Jackson: American Civil War

 At the outbreak of the war, Jackson volunteered to be Aide-de-Camp for Brigadier General Robert Anderson.
 Jackson was then made 2nd Lieutenant of the 1st New Jersey Infantry Regiment at Company C on October 11, 1861.
 Jackson was then made Aide-de-Camp of Philip Kearny and was made as a part of Kearny's staff.
 During this time, Jackson was offered to command the 61st New York Infantry Regiment as a full Colonel but Jackson declined.
 Around the end of 1861, Jackson was made a part of William B. Franklin's general staff after Kearny was killed at the Battle of Chantilly and on August 20, 1862, was promoted to captain.
 Jackson then participated in the Seven Days Battles before being assigned to the VI Corps of the Army of the Potomac.
 He also participated in the Siege of Yorktown, the Second Battle of Bull Run, the Battle of Antietam and the Battle of Fredericksburg.
 After Jackson was promoted to Lieutenant Colonel on December 2, 1862, Jackson was made the United States Commissioner of Naval Credits.
-During his service within that office, Jackson managed to get the state to avoid an draft of troops, supplying almost 2,000 naval enlistments and saving the entire state of New Jersey $1,000,000 from bounties according to Governor Joel Parker.
+During his service within that office, Jackson managed to get the state to avoid a draft of troops, supplying almost 2,000 naval enlistments and saving the entire state of New Jersey $1,000,000 from bounties according to Governor Joel Parker.
 Around 1864, Jackson married Katharine Perkins Day and proceeded to have 4 children with her.
 Jackson was then promoted to full colonel as well as brevetted Brigadier General on March 13, 1865, for "faithful and meritorious services in the field".